-- (1) The actual bonus awards earned with respect to 2012 and paid out in the fourth quarter of 2012 are reported under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
-Annual performance-based bonus to Mr. Corless is allocated between KCAP Financial and Katonah Debt Advisors.
-Messrs.
-Kratzman and Gilligan receive or received their annual performance-based bonus from Katonah Debt Advisors. - 2) Bonus awards in any year (which could potentially be greater or lesser than the target depending on the terms of each named executive officer's employment agreement with the Company) are determined by the Compensation Committee of the Board and are based on performance of the individual and that of the Company against goals established annually by the Board. - (3) Awards of restricted stock granted under the Amended and Restated 2006 Equity Incentive Plan.
-In accordance with the terms of his employment agreement with the Company, the shares of restricted stock granted to Mr. Gilpin will vest in two equal installments on the third and fourth anniversaries of June 15, 2012. - (4) Represents the grant date fair value of the shares of restricted stock in accordance with ASC 718.
-Grant date fair value of the shares of restricted stock is based on the closing price of the Company's common stock on the date of grant. - (5) Mr. Gilpin was named the Company's Chief Financial Officer, Treasurer and Secretary effective June 1, 2012. - (6) The Company and Mr. Wirth mutually agreed that Mr. Wirth would separate from service with the Company on July 1, 2012. - (7) The Company and Mr. Kratzman agreed that he would no longer serve as Vice President of the Company effective April 17, 2012.
-Katonah Debt Advisors and Mr. Kratzman mutually agreed that Mr. Kratzman would separate from service with Katonah Debt Advisors effective August 28, 2012.
+(1) The actual bonus awards earned with respect to 2013 and paid in January of 2014 are reported under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
+The annual

+- (2) Bonus awards in any year (or for the remaining portion of the year in the case of a mid-year hire), which could potentially be greater or lesser than the target depending on the terms of each named executive officer's employment agreement with the Company, are determined by the Compensation Committee of the Board and are based on performance of the individual and that of the Company against goals established annually by the Board. - (3) Awards of restricted stock granted under the Equity Incentive Plan. - (4) Represents the grant date fair value of the shares of restricted stock in accordance with ASC 718.
+Grant date fair value of the shares of restricted stock is based on the closing price of the Company's common stock on the date of grant.